charmplusplus/charm/doc/projections/manual.rst

    Outlier Analysis View

-At the same time, a k-means clustering algorithm is applied to the data to help identify processors with exemplar behavior that is representative of each cluster (or equivalence class) identified by the algorithm.
-You can control the value of k by filling in the appropriate number in the field “Number of Clusters”.
+At the same time, a :math:`k`-means clustering algorithm is applied to the data to help identify processors with exemplar behavior that is representative of each cluster (or equivalence class) identified by the algorithm.
+You can control the value of :math:`k` by filling in the appropriate number in the field “Number of Clusters”.
 The default value is 5.

 The result of applying the required heuristics to the appropriate